apauley/dark-overlord/README.md

 I have only tested this on Erlang R15B03-1, older versions like R14B may or may not work as expected.

+# Getting up and running

-Only the dark overlord needs to have this code compiled and loaded into an Erlang VM.
+The dark overlord needs to have this code compiled and loaded into an Erlang VM.
-The minions only need to connect to the master node.
+The minions only need to connect to the overlord node.
-The necessary minion code will then be loaded into the remote nodes by the master node.
+The necessary minion code will then be loaded into the remote nodes by the overlord node.

-### Compiling
+## The Dark Overlord: Compiling the Code

 ```bash
 $ ./rebar get-deps update-deps compile